Kelronmos/SWI-V1-Module-1-10/README.md

 License

-See the repository license for the current terms governing use, modification, and distribution.
+See the repository's "LICENSE" file for the current terms governing use, modification, and distribution.